Requirements for the Major and Minor in Marine Sciences (MAR)

 - MAR 394 Environmental Toxicology and Public Health

-- MAR 487 Research or MAR 488 Internship (maximum of three credits can be used for required elective)
+- MAR 487 Research or MAR 488 Internship (maximum of three credits for the major)

 Other classes may be substituted with permission of undergraduate director